ivan-tkatchev/tab/docs/README.html.md

 `index Arr[a], UInt -> a` -- returns element from the array, using a 0-based index.
 `index Arr[a], Int -> a` -- negative indexes select elements from the end of the array, such that -1 is the last element, -2 is second-to-last, etc.
 `index Arr[a], Real -> a` -- returns an element such that 0.0 is the first element of the array and 1.0 is the last.
 `index Map[a,b], a -> b` -- returns the element stored in the map with the given key.
+It is an error if the key is not found; see `get` for a version that returns a default value instead.
 `index (a,b,...), Integer` -- returns an element from a tuple.
 `index Arr[a], Number, Number -> Arr[a]` -- returns a sub-array from an array; the start and end elements of the sub-array are indexed as with the two-argument version of `index`.